bridgetownrb/bridgetown/bridgetown-website/src/_docs/command-line-usage.md

 For deployment, if you need to add an extra step to copy `output` to a web server or run some script post-build, putting that in the `deploy` task in your `Rakefile` is a good way to go.

-Also take a look at the `scripts` configuration in `package.json` which provides integration points with the Webpack frontend bundler.
+Also take a look at the `scripts` configuration in `package.json` which provides integration points with the frontend bundler.

 ## Rakefile and Rake tasks

+Rake is a task runner for Ruby applications.
+Tasks can execute shell commands, run through Ruby logic, or perform automation actions.
+Some tasks can be written to depend on the execution of prerequisite tasks.

 In the default `Rakefile` which comes with a new Bridgetown site project, you'll see a few tasks defined which are used by various built-in commands.
 For example, when you run the `bin/bridgetown start` command in a typical development environment, one of the tasks it performs is `frontend:dev`.
 You can see that in your Rakefile here: